CodyPerakslis/shared-docs/csci8980-scribe-oct23.md

 They don't consider the actual size of the data.

 It would not be suitable for stock trading.
-Seq of hig feq transactions.
-Only eventually conssitent, so not consistent.
+Sequence of high fequency transactions.
+Only eventually consistent, so not consistent.
 Improvements: writes could be routed directly to the data center for small datas.

 Directly route the writes to the cloud for better consistency.
-Sync then read (sync happens on a daemon based on freq done queries).
+Sync then read (sync happens on a daemon based on frequently done queries).
 Latency will also go up.

 * How can it be integrated with any of the geo-distributed analytic systems?

-How to optimize bandwith (this only does CPU and memory).
+How to optimize bandwidth (this only does CPU and memory).
 Choose the system based on the application.
 Like AWStream to where to run that function rather than the developer.

 Focus on mobile devices within a locality.
-Less replication required (focus on clients and not syncronization).
+Less replication required (focus on clients and not synchronization).
 You don't really need to replicate.
 Need to split into multiple regions.

 Eventual consistency.
-In the Gaia paper, you keep the model in a hub, with pieces seperated and when sig above threshold, update.
+In the Gaia paper, you keep the model in a hub, with pieces separated and when sig above threshold, update.
 Updates only updated at error rate threshold.
-Impliment this effectively that way.
+Implement this effectively that way.

-Challenge: Partition for geo-specifc applications.
+Challenge: Partition for geo-specific applications.

 Similarity with Steel on application placement and storage decisions
-  * Focused on dependency and dags, this is more just a serverlet
+  * Focused on dependency and DAGs, this is more just a serverlet
   * This way is more scalable
   * State storage in Steel causes the overhead by Steel
   * ad-hoc topology for nodes can be added
     * Random tree topology which can be optimized to produced balanced trees (globally or locally)
   * Is a tree topology good enough for most applications?
-    * Kazza (super peers).
+    * [KaZaA](https://en.wikipedia.org/wiki/Kazaa) (super peers).
 Not with pure peer-to-peer

+### Counter-point
+This requires a channel to be established with a mobile endpoints, which suffers from the mobility problem.
+It does not effectively handle the lack of a central source of data [4].

 ## Towards a Solution to the Red Wedding Problem
 **Short Paper: Presented by Mahendra Maiti**